OUR EXPERTS WERE HERE

 Southeast Alaska – Inside Passage & Glacier Bay

 Southeast Alaska is by far the most popular cruise destination in Alaska.
-It’s the closest region for North American travelers to access since it’s located on the arm of land that hugs the shoreline of northern British Columbia.
-It hosts the majority of cruises in Alaska, so there are numerous Alaskan cruise options here for both outdoor enthusiasts and culture-seeking travelers.
-The coastal mountain ranges, glaciers and islands make for excellent wildlife viewing and there are opportunities for outstanding boating, fishing, kayaking and hiking.
+It’s the closest region for North American travelers since it’s located on the arm of land that hugs the shoreline of northern British Columbia.

-Learn more about the vast region on the following pages: our Inside Passage cruise small ship itineraries, featuring more than 20 routes in this iconic location; and our more than 15 Glacier Bay cruises & tours.
+Learn more about the vast region: Inside Passage cruise small ship itineraries number more than 20 in this iconic location, and Glacier Bay cruises & tours tally more than 15.

 Southcentral Alaska – Prince William Sound & Katmai